Cesio137/InternetProtocol/README.md

-# InternetProtocol CLI
+# InternetProtocol

-Master branch is a versatile console aplication to do quick tests with thirdparty libraries before make port to the unreal-dev branch.
-It can also be used as a header-only library to integrate into other projects.
+InternetProtocol is a versatile header only library to use with C++ 17 projects.
+You can also find the port for unreal in the unreal-dev branch.

 ## Sponsor me